gaurav-sarage/ecommerce/README.md

 7. Using Redux state in components (useDispatch & useSelector).

-8. Creating an extensive back end with Express.
+8. Creating an extensive back end with Express

 9. Working with a MongoDB database and the Mongoose ODM.

 10. JWT authentication (JSON web tokens) with HTTP-Only cookie.

+11. Creating custom authentication middleware.

+12. Custom error handler.